jmp3833/blog/_posts/2016-01-14-greetings-from-thailand.md

 ### Pai
 --

-Pai was a very charming small town, with a suprisingly nice array of downtown shops, restaurants, and bars catered at American and European tourists.
-We stayed at a quaint hotel composed of guestouses placed on an active rice and livestock farm a few kilometers outside of Pai.
+Pai was a very charming small town, with a nice array of downtown shops, restaurants, and bars catered at American and European tourists.
+We stayed at a quaint hotel composed of guest houses placed on an active rice and livestock farm a few kilometers outside of Pai.

-{% include image.html url="/images/Krit-Father-ATV.jpg" description="Krit's father on a morning ATV expidition in Pai" %}
+{% include image.html url="/images/Krit-Father-ATV.jpg" description="Krit's father on a morning ATV expedition in Pai" %}

 --